tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 ![ganache_blocks.png](Images/ganache_blocks.png)

-This page should be relatively empty, only listing block zero -- explain:
+This page should be relatively empty, only listing block zero.
+Explain:

-* Since it is a new workspace, the blockchain only consists of the block that contains our initial blockchain configuration.
+* Since it is a new workspace, the blockchain only consists of the block containing our initial blockchain configuration.

 * As more transactions happen, more blocks will be mined instantaneously because of the `automine` feature.